Authored by the expert who managed and guided the team behind the Ivory Coast Property Pack

 What "normal" homes become available at $200k in Ivory Coast as of 2026?

-As of early 2026, a $200,000 budget (about 112 million XOF) in Ivory Coast opens the door to what most people would call a "normal" home: a 2-bedroom apartment in a secure building in mid-market Abidjan neighborhoods, or a small villa or duplex in outer communes if you prioritize space over centrality.
+As of early 2026, a $200k budget (about 112 million XOF) in Ivory Coast opens the door to what most people would consider a normal, livable home in Abidjan, such as a two-bedroom apartment with security and parking in a mid-market zone, or a small villa or duplex in an emerging commune.

 By the way, we have much more granular data about housing prices in our property pack about Ivory Coast.